JuliaGeo/GeoFormatTypes.jl/README.md

 GeoFormatTypes defines wrapper types to make it easy to pass and dispatch on geographic formats like Well Known Text or GeoJSON between packages.
-This way information about what format is contained is kept for later use, - instead of passing a `String` or `Int` that could be from any type.
+This way information about what format is contained is kept for later use, - instead of passing a `String` or `Int` that could mean anything.

 Wrapper types also allow methods such as `convert` to work with data in multiple formats, instead of defining lists of format-specific handling methods.